XiaoTaoWang/HiC_pipeline/docs/source/install.rst

     $ cd mirnylib
     $ python setup.py install

-.. note:: During my tests on mirnylib installation, I came across such gcc errors for some specific system configurations, ``/tmp/ccX1ZZgk.s: Assembler messages:.../tmp/ccX1ZZgk.s:6751: Error: no such instruction:
+.. note:: During my tests on mirnylib installation, I came across such gcc errors for some cases, ``/tmp/ccX1ZZgk.s: Assembler messages:.../tmp/ccX1ZZgk.s:6751: Error: no such instruction:
    `vextracti128 $0x1,%ymm0,%xmm0'...``.
-In that case, I would remove gcc (``conda install gcc``) and re-compile mirnylib.
+Then I would remove gcc (``conda remove gcc``) and re-compile mirnylib.

-   After mirnylib had been successfully installed, command ``conda install gcc=4.8.5`` should be executed to ensure the installation of hiclib.
+   And after mirnylib had been successfully installed, command ``conda install gcc=4.8.5`` should be executed to ensure the installation of hiclib.

 To install *hiclib*::